irina08/MochaProjectGH/README.md

 notation.
 Input: a string, case-insensitive, ignore whitespace, and anything not a-z.
 If input is anything other than a string, it returns null.
 Output is an object of the letters and how often they show up;
+- **function firstNonConsecutive()**, which returns the first element of an array that is not consecutive.
+If the whole array is consecutive it returns null.
+Input: The array always has at least 2 elements1 and all elements are numbers.
+The numbers are also all be unique and in ascending order.
+The numbers could be positive or negative.

 Unit tests for those functions you can find in [/test/index.spec.js file](https://github.com/irina08/mochaProjectGH/blob/master/test/index.spec.js).